hardingrichard/ci-pp3-pydle/README.md

 <summary>User guess and validation</summary>
 <img src="docs/features/features_word_input.png" alt="User guess terminal image">
 </details>
 The user is required to enter a 7 letter word to try and guess the hidden word.
-The word must be valid and if not the user will be displayed feedback to let them know if the word is less than 7 characters, more than 7 characters or isn't a valid word.
+The word must be valid and if not the user will be displayed feedback to let them know if the word is less than 7 characters, more than 7 characters or isn't a valid word. <br>
 * User story: 4, 6

 ### Tips section